Lagos Centre relieves 100 women of uterine fibroid without invasive surgery

 By Sola Ogundipe

-No less than 100 women who were living with uterine fibroid and adenomyosis – both common gynaecological conditions among Nigerian women – have successfully obtained full relief from the condition without undergoing invasive surgery.
+Not less than 100 women who were living with uterine fibroid and adenomyosis – both common gynecological conditions among Nigerian women – have successfully obtained full relief from the condition without undergoing invasive surgery.

 The first procedure took place on the 9th of July 2021 at the Centre which is the only one of its type in West Africa and the third in Africa after Egypt and South Africa.